mfirhas/note/src/ddd.md

 What service is:
 - Service in DDD contains business logics.
-- In Clean Architecture by Uncle Bob, this is called *Use Case*
 - Service is stateless.
 - Service tidak berurusan dengan implementasi dari database, web, http, dan IO lainnya.
 - Service contains more complex logics than entity and value objects.